 From the above readings, you can note that the calorie burned with house cleaning is more than weight lifting.
 However, it is only to imply that house cleaning is not a light workout.
 It is an excellent exercise for our body when done regularly.

 It is a comparable workout to the gym if you do not restrict your body movements.
-But, do note that your house cleaning is not a replacement for your daily workout or running or walking.
+But, do note that your house cleaning is not a replacement for your daily workout, running, or walking.
 This is because a walk or run in a park lifts your mood to the external environment.

 Point to note